 Maia would fill in the face (and facial expression) for the person and write their thoughts.
-She had fun with it, so I kept making new ones for her, both thought bubbles and speech bubbles, single people and pairs.
+She had fun with it, so I kept making new ones for her with both thought bubbles and speech bubbles and single people and pairs.

-Anyway, we've been having fun with the thought and speech bubbles and I also like that it's getting her writing and thinking creatively.
-My aim is to encourage her to keep up her writing and reading over the summer in enjoyable and effortless ways.
+My aim is to encourage her to keep up her creative writing over the summer in enjoyable and effortless ways.
 If you have any great ideas, please share!

 MORE IDEAS TO KEEP YOUR KIDS WRITING THIS SUMMER

 • For older kids: Start a notebook where you take turns writing notes to each other or adding to a silly story sentence by sentence.

 • For younger kids: Practice letterforms on a sand tray or with shaving cream.

 • Send postcards from your next trip, your hometown, or even to new friends all over the world with postcrossing.com.

 • Find an old typewriter at a thrift store, set it up, and see what it inspires!

 Pin it for later